LiuLab-Bioelectronics-Harvard/STAgent/README.md

 ## Citation
 If you use STAgent in your research, please cite:
-> *Lin, Z., *Wang, W., et al. Autonomous spatial transcriptomics AI agent charts SC-pancreas maturation in vivo.
+> *Lin, Z., *Wang, W., et al. Spatial transcriptomics AI agent charts hPSC-pancreas maturation in vivo.
 (2025). _bioRxiv_.